More

 In non-PPR scoring formats, no points are awarded for a reception.
 You may also see this format referred to as “standard.”

-This is an antiquated term based on this scoring format having been the standard for a very long time, mostly in the pre-internet days.
+This is an antiquated term based on the fact that this scoring format has been the standard for a very long time, mostly in the pre-internet days.
 It has not been the standard scoring format for several years now, but if you see someone use it, know that they probably mean non-PPR.

 TE Premium

-TE Premium refers to a scoring format where tight ends score more points for the same actions as compared to other pass catchers.
+TE Premium refers to a scoring format where tight ends are awarded additional points for the same actions as other pass catchers.
+Typically, the bonus will occur with receptions.
 An example of a TE Premium league is awarding tight ends an extra 0.5 points per reception on top of whatever all pass catchers receive.

 Tiered PPR